 I am very happy to hear this!
 I did want it to just hint at the fact that he's not too tightly wrapped at this point, that he's worn out and grief-stricken.
 I don't like Denethor, but I think what PJ did to him in the movie was an abomination.
 In Hethverse, I think he's always been envious about Imrahil's easy rapport with Faramir and Boromir, he is aware that the three of them all conspire together to get around his authority from time to time and he hates that.

 Imrahil really isn't very nice here-letting Denethor think that he has foreseen something without answering him is a bit of a cheap shot, but then, he's very vexed at his failure to rescue Faramir.

 My typically long-winded way of saying I thought it fit well.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter four seven seven two as a four place number.
+In the field marked validation number, enter eight four two four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved